joao-carloto/BusSpotter/README.md

 <br/>
 This proof of concept is implemented using the <a href="https://cordova.apache.org/">Cordova</a> framework.
 This means the code you'll find here is just a few lines of JavaScript and HTML.
 The most relevant code is at www\js\index.js, you an check the comments to get an idea on how this works.<br/><br/>

-For now, the app is only available in a version for the Android operating system. iOS (iPhone) has limitations on the API that gives access to the WiFi information, those limitations would imply some additional coding in Objective C. For more information on this you may check the link <a href="https://developer.apple.com/library/archive/qa/qa1942/_index.html">here</a>.
+For now, the app is only available in a version for the Android operating system. iOS (iPhone) has limitations on the API that gives access to the WiFi information, those limitations would imply some additional coding in Objective-C. For more information on this you may check the link <a href="https://developer.apple.com/library/archive/qa/qa1942/_index.html">here</a>.

 When the app is turned on, it will retrieve bus route and MAC Address information from the internet, using the google sheets API.
 This info is being read from a specific Google sheets document.
 The document in the code example has only read permissions for the general public, so you might want to create your own document and update the API URL acordingly.